Dajana8127/event-planner-client/README.md

 # Event Planner Client Application

-  The event planner app is a client facing app that allows clients to
+  The event planner app is a client facing app that allows clients to create events.

 # Links
 ### Deployed Client Site